urbit/urbit.org-reloaded/content/docs/azimuth/ecliptic.md

 Corresponds to the layer 2 `%detach` action.

-Unlike all other layer 1 actions, layer 1 sponsors may use a layer 1 `detach` on a layer 2 sponsee.
+Unlike all other layer 1 actions, layer 1 sponsors may use a layer 1 `%detach` on a layer 2 sponsee.
 See the [Layer 2](/docs/azimuth/l2/layer2#sponsorship) section for more detail.
 The detach action available in Bridge is a layer 2 action, so a layer 1 detach must be done